A Package Server is unable to download and install the Package Server agent after replacing main disk and reinstalling the SMA

 1. A package server was operating normally when the disk housing the package files failed.

-2. The failed disk was replaced and the Symantec Management Agent was reinstalled.
-The reinstall of the SMA would eventually cause the Package Server Agent to show as uninstalled in "Sites Server Settings"
+2. The failed disk was replaced and the Symantec Management Agent (SMA) was reinstalled.
+The reinstall of the SMA would eventually cause the Package Server Agent (PSA)to show as uninstalled in the "Sites Server Settings"

-3. In the console, under "Site Server Settings" the "Package Service" option still showed as checked, but the UI showed that the PSA was not installed.
+3. In the SMP Console, under "Site Server Settings" the "Package Service" option still showed as checked, but the UI showed that the PSA was not installed.

-4. After running the Delta Resource Membership Update and Policy Filter Update schedules were run the agent received the Package Server Installation policy after updating its configuration.
+4. After running the Delta Resource Membership Update and the Policy Filter Update schedules the SMA received the Package Server Installation policy after updating its configuration.

-5. The SMA is unable to download the Package Server Agent and does not progress from that point.
+5. The SMA is unable to download the PSA and does not progress from that point.

 Environment